core-wg/corrclar/draft-ietf-core-corr-clar.md

 Content-Format registrations.
 These are not repeated here; they are however quite useful as a reference when preparing additional Content-Format registrations.

+## RFC 7959 Block-Wise: szx=7

+The original definition of szx in {{!RFC7959}} left the value 7 "reserved" ("MUST NOT be sent", "MUST lead to a 4.00 Bad Request response").

+In {{?RFC8323}}, specifically for the transports introduced there, that value was assigned the meaning of triggering the Block-wise Extension for Reliable Transport (BERT):
+It signifies that the logical block size is still 1024 (i.e., the block numbers express the offset of the payload in the body in multiples of 1 KiB), but multiple blocks can be sent in a single message.

+This specification updates {{!RFC7959}} to apply the same mechanism to *any* transport.
+It does not introduce any new means for transports to determine the value equivalent to Max-Message-Size that indicates usable sizes.

+This is done both for two reasons:

+* It simplifies the overall specification landscape by making the interpretation of an option not depend on the underlying transport.

+* There are transports that can already utilize this without any further modifications:

+  - In OSCORE ({{RFC8613}}, outer Block options are used to assemble messages up to a policy defined `MAX_UNFRAGMENTED_SIZE` parameter until an inner block (or the full message) is assembled and can be cryptographically verified.

+    Without BERT, `MAX_UNFRAGMENTED_SIZE` is practically limited to the ciphertext of an inner block with szx=6 (1 KiB), or the full message body needs to fit in that size (if that is even supported by the AEAD algorithm: AES-16-64-128 places an effective limit at 64 KiB).
+    With BERT, intermediate values of `MAX_UNFRAGMENTED_SIZE` become usable.

+    This is particularly interesting in group mode, where the overheads per OSCORE message (that would previously be balanced against only 1 KiB of plaintext) are larger.

+    Agreeing on the parameter's value may be part of the OSCORE context's setup.

+  - Outside constrained systems, jumbo frames can enable larger UDP datagrams even without IP fragmentation.
+    With a typical Jumbo MTU of 9001 bytes, blocks of 8 KiB can be sent in a single CoAP message.

+{: vspace='0'}
+INCORRECT(?)
+(Section 2.2 item SZX):
+  : The value 7 for SZX (which would indicate a block size of 2048)
+    indicates the use of BERT (originally "Block-wise Extension for Reliable Transport", now "Block-wise Extended to RepeTition").
+    Its semantics are described in {{Section 6 of !RFC8323}}.

 # IANA Considerations